The Florida Bar

 Statute of Limitations on Mortgage Enforcement—Sometimes It’s Helpful, Sometimes Not

-As Florida continues to lead the nation in foreclosures, per the latest report from RealtyTrac, borrowers in default may be struck by how long thIs time running out on your foreclosure claim?e process can take.
+As Florida continues to lead the nation in foreclosures, per the latest report from RealtyTrac, borrowers in default may be struck by how long the process can take.

 However, our Miami foreclosure lawyers know that if a bank waits too long to file, the statute of limitations could bar the claim.
 A decade ago, such a scenario might have been unheard of.
 Today, though, the glut of foreclosures in the Florida market has meant that properties are sometimes overlooked.